nickmat/glich/quickstart.md

 ### Field

-- Integer type, less than 32 bits, with reserved values for special meanings.
+- Integer type, 32 bits, with reserved values for special meanings.
-- Used for array indices, range bounds, etc.
+- Used for range bounds and integer sets, etc.
 - To write a field literal, use the `f` suffix (e.g., `7f`).
 - **Core special values:**
     - **Infinity:** Use the keyword `infinity` for positive infinity; prefix with `-` for negative infinity (`infinity`, `+infinity`, `-infinity`).
     - **Not-a-number (unknown):** `?`
-- Both `+` and `-` can prefix `infinity`.
 - For concepts such as “before a value,” write `-infinity..1950`.
-- **Calendar extension:** If installed, defines the constants:
+- **Hics calendar extension:** If installed, defines the constants:
     - `past` as `-infinity` and `future` as `+infinity` for clearer temporal intervals (e.g., `past..1950`).

 **Examples:**